autonomys/subspace-relayer/backend/relayer-live.md

 # Building.

-- Generate the local image with the current configuration.
+- Generate the local docker image with the current configuration.

 ```
 docker build . -t relayer-backend